liketheflower/CSCI150/README_BEFORE_USETHIS.md

 http://www2.cuny.edu/about/administration/offices/legal-affairs/policies-procedures/academic-integrity-policy/

-If you not agree with this rule, please DO NOT read and use this repos.
+If you do not agree with any part of this notice, please DO NOT read and use this repos.

 # The suggested way to use this repos:
 1. Participate the discussion session and contribute your idea related to this lecture.